 Can employees use self-certification after seven days of sickness?

-After a full week of absence, you can ask the staff member to provide a fit note from a GP or hospital doctor.
+After seven days of absence, you can ask the staff member to provide medical evidence in the form of a fit note from a GP or hospital doctor.

 They can no longer insist on only using a self-certification sick form.
 They will need a statement of fitness for work form.

-The statement of fitness for work (or ‘fit note’) is the form that a doctor will provide your employee when their health affects their ability to work.
+The statement of fitness for work (or ‘fit note’) is the form that a doctor will provide your employees when their health affects their ability to work.

 Statutory sick pay (SSP) and self-certification